 When you plan your visit to Myanmar, there’s no doubt Bagan should be at the top of your itinerary.
 Bagan is such a unique place with so many things to do.
 It is the old kingdom of Myanmar and is considered to be one of the most significant archaeological sites of South East Asia.
-It is located in the Mandalay region and it is a 3-hour drive from Mandalay airport.
-It is one of those special places where you can wander around and marvel at all of the ancient relics and almost imagine the original inhabitants walking around you centuries ago.
+It is one of those special places where you can wander around and marvel at all of the ancient relics and almost imagine the original inhabitants walking around here centuries ago.
 Between the 11th and the 13th centuries more than 10,000 pagodas and temples were built and out of which more than 2,000 monuments remain today in various state of repair.
-After visiting Bagan, we could easily understand why it must be on everyone’s bucket list.
+After visiting Bagan, we could easily understand why it must be on anyone’s Myanmar itinerary.

-Top Things to See and Do in Bagan
+Top Things to Do For Your Bagan Itinerary

-One of the top things to do in Bagan is watching the sunrise and sunset while sitting on top of one of the pagodas.
+One of the top things to do in Bagan is watching the sunset from one of the pagodas.
 At the risk of sounding like a cliche, it is truly a special experience that should be on everyone’s bucket list.
 Most people choose to watch the sunset from the top of the Shwesandaw pagoda.
 There will be many people around, so make sure to come early in order to have a good viewpoint.
 If you prefer a more secluded place, ask the locals for their recommendations.

-Even if you are not a morning person, you should definitely wake up early to watch the sunrise you would need to wake up as early as 4:00 or 5:00 am (depending on the season) but it is absolutely one of the best sights we have ever seen and it should at the top of your list of things to do in Bagan.
+Even if you are not a morning person, you should definitely wake up early to watch the sunrise in Bagan.
+You’ll need to wake up as early as 4:00 or 5:00 am (depending on the season) but it is absolutely one of the best sights we have ever seen and it should at the top of your list of things to do in Bagan.
 We climbed up rows of very high and steep steps with a flashlight and were surprised to find so many people already at the top (at around 5 am).
 Just imagine watching the sunrise over the ancient temples while feeling the sun warming your face and listening to the birds welcoming you to a brand new day.
 And then when you think things can’t get any better, dozens of hot-air balloons can be seen from the distance, and all you have to do is hold your camera and click away to try and capture the breath-taking sight of the balloons among the temples or just enjoy this once-in-a-life-time magnificent sight.

 Take a ride in a hot-air balloon at sunrise (we didn’t do it but for a lot of people it is the highlight of the visit).
 Make sure to reserve a place in advance.

-There are a few family-owned factories you can visit in the area such as a fan-maker factory, soy bean paste factory and the more commercialized lacquer factory that provides an in-depth explanation about the process.
+There are a few small factories you can visit in the area such as a fan-maker factory, soy bean paste factory and the more commercialized Bagan lacquerware factory that provides an in-depth explanation about the process.
 There you can also find a huge shop with various lacquer items to buy.

 Enjoy The Special Atmosphere